tlc033/n8n-installer/README.md

 - Build smart assistants tailored to your needs.
 - Analyze information and gain insights.
 - Generate creative content.

+This setup provides a comprehensive suite of cutting-edge services, all pre-configured to work together.
+Key advantages include:

+- **Rich Toolset:** Get a curated collection of powerful open-source tools for AI development, automation, and monitoring, all in one place.
+- **Scalable n8n Performance:** n8n runs in `queue` mode by default, leveraging Redis for task management and Postgres for data storage.
+You can dynamically specify the number of n8n workers during installation, allowing for robust parallel processing of your workflows to handle demanding loads.
-  All of this is hosted by you, giving you full control over your data and operations.
+- **Full Control:** All of this is hosted by you, giving you full control over your data, operations, and how resources are allocated.

 ### What's Included